azu/gitbook-plugin-include-codeblock/README.md

 You can also import snippet code similarly to doxygen.
 `[import:<markername>](path/to/file)`

-- markername begins with a alpha character
+- markername begins with an alphabet character

 For example, considering the following C++ source code